vincoss/xamarin.samples/src/App_DevResources/Readme.txt

 server side settings (key-value) JSON
 MenuItem from class instead of xaml

++create drawer actions view
++	see swipeview and others
 +tabbedpage like an kanban board
 +	default sample review
 +		Flyout template